 Why do the “Marlins” have a crown logo?

-The crown on the Miami Marlins team logo appeared recently – in 2021.
+The crown on the Miami Marlins team logo appeared recently, in 2021.
 It’s linked to the history of baseball.
-It’s a tribute to the Cuban “Sugar Kings,” who previously played in the minor leagues and facilitated the entry of Latin American baseball players into major tournaments.
-The design of the crown combines with the classic design of the Marlins logo, connecting the past with the future.
+It’s a tribute to the Cuban “Sugar Kings,” who previously played in the minor leagues and helped bring Latin American baseball players into major tournaments.
+The crown’s design complements the classic Marlins logo, connecting the past with the future.

 When did the “Florida Marlins” change their logo?

-“Florida Marlins” changed its logo when it got a new name – “Miami Marlins.”
+The “Florida Marlins” changed its logo when it became the “Miami Marlins.”
 The renaming occurred in 2012.
-Along with the rebranding, a serious redesign of the logo was required, which happened simultaneously.
-As a result, the identity featured a large letter “M” in a double format with a color gradient and a contour of a fish from the marlin family.
+Along with the rebranding, a major redesign of the logo was required and was completed simultaneously.
+As a result, the identity featured a large double-lettered “M” with a color gradient and a fish contour from the marlin family.

 Miami Marlins team logos reflect the Atlantic expanses and depths.
 They convey the ocean’s proximity and the type of sports activity: they feature a marlin, a basketball, and the franchise’s name.
 From the very beginning, all elements are equal.
 The team has had four logos featuring the fast-moving fish.

-A member of the ray-finned family has a long dorsal fin, a pear-shaped head, and a powerful elongated body.
+A member of the ray-finned family has a long dorsal fin, a pear-shaped head, and a powerful, elongated body.
 This “superfish” is formidable, strong, and swift, capable of reaching up to 110 kilometers per hour.
-The marlin seems to jump out of the water against a baseball backdrop, which is guessed in the formed contour.
+The marlin seems to jump out of the water against a baseball backdrop, which is guessed from the formed contour.
 Below, at the tail level, is the club’s italicized name.

-When the franchise was called Florida Marlins, the logo used a classic font with serifs at the end of the letters.
-Then came the chopped grotesque – strict, smooth, without serifs.
-The modern version features a handwritten font with a slight tilt to the right – semi-connected, with streamlined symbols and smooth transitions.
+When the franchise was called the Florida Marlins, the logo used a classic serif font.
+Then came the grotesque, strict, smooth, sans serif.
+The modern version features a handwritten font with a slight rightward tilt, semi-connected, with streamlined symbols and smooth transitions.

 The team’s leadership pays great attention to colors, so they precisely calculated the shades of the Miami coast’s sunset.
 The color palette includes Midnight Black, Miami Blue, Caliente Red, and Slate Gray on a white background.
 The letters’ reflections and the powerful marlin’s dark body harmoniously combine.
 Moreover, every one of these colors is present in the fish’s image.